FogSecurity/aws-iam/README.md

 #### Methodology

-We programmatically scanned through the Service Authorization pages of AWS IAM ([Actions, resources, and condition keys for AWS services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html)) and looked for which IAM Actions supported `aws:ResourceTag/tag-key`.
-From those IAM actions, we checked the resource types in the table that those actions apply to.
+We programmatically scanned through the Service Authorization pages of AWS IAM ([Actions, resources, and condition keys for AWS services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html)) and looked for at resource tables and pulled resource types that support `aws:ResourceTag/tag-key`.

-`aws:ResouceTag/tag-key` -> IAM Action -> Supported Resources
+`aws:ResourceTag/tag-key` ->  Supported Resources

 #### When to Use